Dog Breeder Career Profile

 Dog breeders use their knowledge of canine pedigree to select superior animals for use as breeding stock.
 Responsible breeders have their breeding animals genetically tested for hereditary defects common to their specific breed, and will provide proof of such testing to parties interested in purchasing puppies from them.

-Many breeders also compete with their breeding stock (and/or their progeny) at dog shows, either showing the dogs themselves or enlisting the services of a professional handler.
+Many breeders also compete with their breeding stock (or their progeny) at dog shows, either by showing the dogs themselves or enlisting the services of a professional handler.

-Most dog breeders specialize by producing just one breed of dog, though some breeders choose to produce several different breeds.
-If producing more than one breed, it is common for a breeder to produce dogs of a related type (such as herding group breeds or working dog breeds).
+Most dog breeders specialize in producing just one breed of dog, though some choose to produce several different ones.
+When producing more than one breed, it's common for a breeder to produce dogs of a related type (such as herding group breeds or working dog breeds).
 Some breeders produce so-called designer cross-bred dogs that are not yet recognized by the AKC as new breeds; these dogs are bred primarily for the pet market.

-Breeders may also specialize in breeding dogs of a particular breed that are intended for a specific purpose such as hunting dogs or indoor pets.
+Breeders may also specialize in breeding dogs that are intended for a specific purpose such as hunting dogs or indoor pets.

 Education and Training

-Dog breeders should be well-versed in the standards of their breed, the behavioral traits of the breed, and the coat cuts that are desired for the breed.
-Many breeders are also groomers, and this skill can be acquired either by attending a formal grooming school or learning as an apprentice from an experienced groomer.
+Dog breeders should be well-versed in the standards, behavioral traits, and coat cuts that are desired for the breed.
+Many breeders are also groomers who acquire this skill either by attending a formal grooming school or learning as an apprentice from an experienced groomer.

 The salary for a dog breeder varies widely based on the number of litters their dogs produce per year, the quality of the breeding stock, the going rate for puppies of a particular breed, and the breeder’s reputation in the industry.
-Some breeds command higher prices than others due to limited supply, such as new cross-bred dogs.
-Some breeders command higher prices because they have top quality stock from championship lines, especially when this has been demonstrated at major shows such as the famed Westminster Dog Show.
+Some breeds, such as new cross-bred dogs, command higher prices than others due to limited supply.
+Some breeders command higher prices because they have top-quality stock from championship lines, especially when they've demonstrated this at major shows such as the famed Westminster Dog Show.

-While it does not separate out dog breeders from the more general category of animal breeders, the Bureau of Labor Statistics indicates that animal breeders in the United States earn a mean annual wage of $40,310.
+While it does not separate dog breeders from the more general category of animal breeders, the U.S. Department of Labor indicates that, as of 2018, animal breeders in the United States earn a median annual wage of $37,060.

-While it is possible to earn a living by just breeding dogs, most breeders earn additional income by offering dog training, grooming, or boarding kennel services at their facility.
+While it is possible to earn a living by just breeding dogs, most breeders earn additional income by offering dog training, grooming, or boarding kennel services at their facilities.

 Reputable breeders use extreme discretion when selecting animals for breeding purposes and do not allow inferior representatives of the breed to become a part of the gene pool.
-Superior progeny will enhance the breeder’s reputation and ensure their continued success in the industry.
+Superior progeny—and ethical operations—will enhance any breeder’s reputation and ensure their continued success in the industry.